-The five (5)-Year lien established in the above paragraph will not be applied to Applicants that are original beneficiaries, or heirs of the original beneficiaries, of the Program which obtained their title and have complied with the requirements of the transfer for a period no less than five (5) years.
-Also, the five (5)-Year lien will not be applied to Applicants that obtained the property through purchase from an original beneficiary or a heir that complied with the requirements of the transfer that are obtained the requirements of the transfer before the approval of Act 202.
+The five-year lien established in the above paragraph will not be applied to Applicants that are original beneficiaries, or heirs of the original beneficiaries, of the Program which obtained their title and have complied with the requirements of the transfer for a period no less than five (5) years.
+Also, the five-year lien will not be applied to Applicants that obtained the property through purchase from an original beneficiary or an heir that complied with the requirements of the transfer the transfer the transfer before the approval of Act 202.

-6.8 Title under Act 160 of August 10, 1988, as amended, Law for the Provision of Title over Properties Created by Virtue of the Emergency Housing Program
+8.5 Title under Act 160 of August 10, 1988, as amended, Law for the Provision of Title over Properties Created by Virtue of the Emergency Housing Program